IvanLudvig/IvanLudvig.github.io/_posts/2025-02-01-lake-colors.md

 title:  "Do Lake Names Reflect Their Properties?"
 date:   2025-02-01 12:00:00 +0100
 categories: tech
 description: A few months ago, I did a hike to a lake called "Lac Vert" (Green Lake) in France.
-It's a mountain lake located close to the Italian border.
-I found it remarkable how vividly green the lake was.
 Although the name describes its appearance well, I was still surprised.
 image: /assets/img/lakes/lac-vert.jpg
 ---